shuckster/statebot-sh/README.md

 Statebot for shell-scripts.
 Describe the states and allowed transitions of a program using a flowchart-like syntax.

-Statebot-sh is an [FSM](https://en.wikipedia.org/wiki/Finite-state_machine) - a minimal, but useful shell port of the version that runs in [Node and the browser](https://shuckster.github.io/statebot/).
+Statebot-sh is an [FSM](https://en.wikipedia.org/wiki/Finite-state_machine).
+A minimal, but useful shell port of the version that runs in [Node and the browser](https://shuckster.github.io/statebot/).
 It employs a simple caching mechanism with `/tmp/statebots.csv` in order to persist the states of your machines across runs, and optionally the events too.

 - [Quick Start](#quick-start)
   - [A small example](#a-small-example)